JumaJuiceTime/CairnHack/adventures/conversions/lair-of-the-lamb.md

 #### 46 Daylight
 - Grappling hook: STR save
-- Climbing the slick walls: DEX save
+- Climbing the slick walls: AGL save

 ## Magic items / treasure
 #### Skull of Davok
-- Absorb flesh: Reduce WIL by d20
+- Absorb flesh: Reduce PRS by d20
 - Spell: Ignite - 3d6 fire damage to target
-- Polymorph: WIL save or target is transformed into harmless animal
+- Polymorph: PRS save or target is transformed into harmless animal
 - Dealing 6 damage to it in a single round will stun it for 1 minute [reduced from 10 damage due to multiple attackers rule]

 #### Crysmere blade